wikiZ/RedGuard/README.md

 ![image.png](https://github.com/wikiZ/RedGuardImage/raw/main/1656311197849.png)

-As shown in the figure above, we only allow 127.0.0.1 to go online, then the request traffic of other IPs will be intercepted.
+As shown in the figure above, we restrict to allow only 127.0.0.1 connections, then the request traffic of other IPs will be blocked.

 ## Block based on time period

 This function is more interesting.
-Setting the following parameter values in the configuration file means that the traffic control facility can only go online from 8:00 am to 9:00 pm.
-The specific application scenario here is that during the specified attack time, we allow communication with C2 Traffic interacts, and remains silent at other times.
-This also allows the red teams to get a good night's sleep without worrying about some blue team on the night shift being bored to analyze your Trojan and then wake up to something indescribable, hahaha.
+Setting the following parameter values in the configuration file means that the traffic control facility can only connect from 8:00 am to 9:00 pm.
+The specific application scenario here is that during the specified attack time, we allow communication with C2, and remains silent at other times.
+This also allows the red teams to get a good night's sleep without worrying about some blue team on duty at night being bored to analyze your Trojan and then wake up to something indescribable, hahaha.

 ```bash
 # Limit the time of requests example: AllowTime = 8:00 - 16:00